 Consider this fundamental act of rebellion…Two is golden Three is a chore We will strive To hear the rhyme On the line after four

 There are other means of connecting the gulps that are less demanding of our attention than this sort of reading.
-One way is to do nothing deliberate at all and let one gulp's summation inform the next gulp as it may, or not at all.
 Relax and go with the flow.
 The gulps keep coming all by themselves in a sort of stream.
-This is a restive state and works fine until someone or something sends a message that requires putting gulps together on a more deliberate course.
-How do you know that there is still more coming after the end of time?
-How do you know that there is something further to hear?
+This is a restive state and works fine as long as the message follows the basic rules of rhythmic anticipation for primates.
+How do you implant the expectation that there is still more coming after the end of time?
+How do you know that there will be something further to hear?

 The listener must first expect that something more is coming.
 Something that will turn the end of time into beat one.
 It's real easy.
 Watch this…There was a young lady from Brighton…

 Notice how our 'lurking automata' can seek and locate the meter as promptly as recognizing the words.
 We have been exposed to rhythm and rhyme.
 We know what it means when we hear a meter and a steady beat.
-We know there is more coming.
+We expect there is more coming in the same meter.
 It's time for an end to the end of time.